iiosif/katacoda-scenarios/helm/step1.md

 `helm init`{{execute}}

 This might take a few seconds.
 Tiller is installed as a pod in the k8s cluster.
 The pod names starts with `tiller-deploy-`.
-You can see when Tiller is available by monitoring the pods in all namespaces:
+You can see when Tiller is available by monitoring the pods in all namespaces.
+Please pay attention to the column `Ready` which should display `1/1`.

 `kubectl get pods --all-namespaces -w`{{execute}}